-Kimberly’s experiential training methodology was the basis of a five-year research project that validated the power of using a whole brain teaching methodology to ensure learner engagement and retention.
+Her experiential training methodology was the basis of a five-year research project that validated the power of using a whole brain teaching methodology to ensure learner engagement and retention.
 She received a noted fellowship for her research on identity development formation and its importance to individual self-efficacy.
-Her book, “Purposeful Creativity Methods: Building Insight and Connection in Business and Communities,” provides neurological research and techniques on how to unlock bias and create rich relationships between diverse audiences quickly and deeply.
+Her book, Purposeful Creativity Methods: A Guidebook Building Insight and Connection in Organizations and Communities, provides neurological research and techniques on how to create rich relationships between diverse audiences quickly and deeply.

 Kimberly holds a B.A. from Georgetown University, an M.S.W. from Howard University, and is certified in the areas of Life Management Facilitation and Organizational Development from Georgetown University.
 She is also a certified psychodramatist.